elisonkaloshi/php-simple-mvc/README.md

 `I created a simple crud in this project to demonstrate how to get and manipulate data easily.`

-`The project is designed to be expanded easily by adding other entities on it very easily.`
+`The project is designed to be expanded easily by adding other entities on it.`

 ### Installation